Code-Institute-Submissions/alexrwinter/testing.md

 iii. **Social media links** open in new tabs to correct pages: __PASS__

 iv. **Visibility of contact information**all visible: __PASS__

+## Notes on problems found during testing and problems during development
+* Landing page i. the chevron did not align centrally with the header text.
+Corrected by changing the .row margin to 0.
+I also used position:absolute and percentage values rather than pixels to position it at different media breakpoints.
+* Body i. white margin on the right hand side of the website on mobile devices corrected by changing .row to 0 margin
+* Navigation bar iv.
+During development, the bootstrap 'scrollspy' would not appear on the navigation bar.
+I changed this by giving a nav item the 'active' class.
+I then had problems with the scrollspy not appearing on the navbar, although it was being activated.
+This was solved by changing the nabvar from navbar light to navbar dark and then targetting '.navbar-dark .navbar-nav .nav-link.active' in my css code to the desired background-color.
+The last probelm I had with the navigation bar was that whilst it worked to take the user to the correct section, the wrong item on the navlist was being highlighted.
+This was solved by changing the data-spy data-offset value from 0 to 170 in the html code.
+* About vi.
+During testing, I realised that the About section when viewed on Safari had a very big top margin.
+I fixed this by removing an unnecessary 'wrapper' div from the alex image, switching the header to a seperate row, and targetting the columns themselves for padding and margins rather than the image itself.
+This solved the problem.
+* I have noted this is my main README, but I also made a decision with my code to leave the media queries inline in the css for ease of changing specific details on the webpage at different breakpoints.

 ## Testing user stories